Covid 19: Stallion group offers food items to government hospitals across Nigeria — Daily Times Nigeria

 The pandemic has led to the shutdown of virtually all activities both from government and private sector, thereby crippling majority sectors of the economy

-The group in a statement by it’s head of Media and marketing, Arpita Luthra said the committment is part of it’s efforts to ensure that the economic effects of the Covid-19 is minimized across all sectors.
+The group in a statement by its Head of Media and marketing, Arpita Luthra said the commitment is part of its efforts to ensure that the economic effects of the Covid-19 is minimized across all sectors.

 “The Group will also provide drivers and fuel for these buses.
 This arrangement will help ensure safer and comfortable transportation of our health care workers who are in the frontline in this fight against the virus,”